ErpNetDocs/winclient/introduction/create-a-copy.md

 - **Product pictures**
 - **Product distribution channels**

-The lots, serial numbers, product codes, prices, purchase prices and discounts are NOT copied to the new product.
+The lots, serial numbers, product codes, prices, purchase prices, and discounts are NOT copied to the new product.

 > [!NOTE]
 >